 A profile page is a place where you start working on Crowdin projects.
-All projects you have joined are listed in the Projects tab.
+In the Projects tab, you can see all the projects you have joined.

-Go to Account Settings to edit your profile information including profile photo, full name, languages you know, your password, and other details.
+Go to Account Settings to edit your profile information, including your profile picture, full name, languages you know, password, and other details.

-Find the Crowdin project you would like to contribute to using the Search field in the header or use the URL provided by the project manager.
-Not all projects can be found with the help of a Search field.
-The reason is that they are private and can be reached only via invitation link.
+Find a Crowdin project you would like to contribute to using the search field in the header or the direct URL provided by the project manager.
+However, not all projects can be found with the help of the search field.
+This is because they are private and only accessible via invitation links.

-Visit our Showcases page where you can find a number of popular public projects, grouped by categories.
+Visit our Showcases page, where you can find some popular public projects grouped by category.

-As a working space, use the Editor to suggest translations online.
+The Editor is the main place where project members can suggest translations online.
 In the left section, you can see a list of strings in the selected file.
-An active one will be highlighted.
-All details about the string are shown in the central and right sections.
+An active string is highlighted.
+All the details about the string are shown in the middle and right sections.

-Collaborate with other project participants, vote for the most appropriate variants of translations, use the advantages of Glossary and Translation Memory.
-Refer to machine translations as a basis for your own suggestions.
+Collaborate with other project members, discuss any issues or questions in the Comments section, vote for the best translation variants, and take advantage of the project Glossary and Translation Memory.
+Use the machine translations as a basis for your own suggestions.

-You can download project files for offline translation if the project manager enabled public downloads.
-Use XLIFF file format that is supported by the majority of desktop localization tools for offline translation.
+As an alternative to translating online in the Editor, you can download project files for offline translation if the project manager has enabled public downloads.
+Use the XLIFF file format for offline translation, which is supported by most desktop localization tools.

-View your contribution to the projects you participate in.
-All your actions are recorded and displayed in the User Reports.
+See your contribution to the projects you participate in using the User Reports.